Building PubEngine: A Blog Engine That Actually Respects Your Time

 1. Simplicity Above All

-One binary.
-One SQLite database.
+One command to scaffold.
+One binary to deploy.
+One SQLite database to back it.
 No Docker containers to wrestle with, no plugin ecosystems to navigate, no build pipelines that take longer than writing the actual post.

-PubEngine is built with Go, HTMX, and SQLite technologies that are boring in the best possible way.
+PubEngine is a Go framework built with Echo, templ, HTMX, and SQLite technologies that are boring in the best possible way.
 They work today, they'll work tomorrow, and you won't spend weekends debugging dependency hell.

 2. Performance That Shows